-Abia Election Tribunal: Ohuabunwa suffers setback – The Sun Nigeria
+Abia election tribunal: Ohuabunwa suffers setback – The Sun Nigeria

 From Okey Sampson, Umuahia

-The petition filed by the defeated candidate of the People’s Democratic Party (PDP) for the Abia North senatorial zone in the last general election, Mao Ohuabunwa, suffered a great setback on Thursday as he may no longer be able to complete the hearing of his Petition within the 180 days the Tribunal has to complete the hearing and give judgment in the case.
+Petition filed by the defeated candidate of the Peoples Democratic Party (PDP) for Abia North senatorial zone, Mao Ohuabunwa, suffered setback, yesterday, as he may no longer be able to complete the hearing of his petition within the 180 days the tribunal has to hearing and give judgment in the case.

-At its resumed sitting, Thursday, the Abia State National Assembly Election Petitions Tribunal sitting in Abuja, set aside the service on all the Respondents of the Petition (EPT/SEN/1/2023) filed by Ohuabunwa.
+At its resumed sitting, the Abia State National Assembly election petitions tribunal sitting in Abuja, set aside the service on all the respondents of the petition (EPT/SEN/1/2023) filed by Ohuabunwa.

-In a manner that looked strange, the said page 57A was only found in the copy of the Petition that the Petitioner’s Counsel had and that of the Tribunal, therefore giving rise to serious suspicions that the said page 57A was fraudulently smuggled into the Petition after the same had been served on the Respondents, as the said page 57A was the only page in the Petition that was numbered with an alphabet.
+In a manner that looked strange, the said page 57A was only found in the copy of the petition the petitioner’s counsel had and that of the tribunal, therefore giving rise to suspicions that the said page 57A was fraudulently smuggled into the petition after the same had been served on the respondents, as the said page 57A was the only page in the petition that was numbered with an alphabet.

-Following the development, the case was not adjourned to any later date as the case will only commence again when all the Respondents are served afresh with the correct and certified true copies of the Petition which may be outside the 180 days window allowed by the Constitution for the commencement and final dispensation of such matters.
+Following the development, the case was not adjourned to any later date as the case would only commence again when all the respondents were served afresh with the correct and certified true copies of the petition which may be outside the 180 days window allowed by the constitution for the commencement and final dispensation of such matters.

 MEDICAL CONSULTANTS REVEALED HOW MEN CAN NATURALLY AND PERMANENTLY CURE QUICK ERECTION, SMALL MANHOOD, AND INFERTILITY ISSUES WITHOUT SIDE EFFECTS...
 CLICK HERE